anderskvist/iAstroHub/README-DOCKER.md

 * Skychart upgraded to version 4.
 * Used an x64 compatible fix for chipset detection in sbig module for OpenSkyImager.
 It is the same one used in this pull request: https://github.com/OpenSkyProject/OpenSkyImager/pull/16/files
 * GoQat upgraded from 2.0.0 to 2.1.1; includes native support for INDI removeDevice.
+* indi_simple_html_cherrypy_server binds to 0.0.0.0 instead of 10.0.0.1, so it is not dependent on a specific network-available IP address

 ## Workflow Changes